Frequently Asked Questions: Police Misconduct

 False Imprisonment: Sometimes the police have probable cause to arrest someone but evidence later shows that the person is innocent.
 In these cases, a person should be immediately released.
 For instance, if a person were to fail the field sobriety tests for a DUII, there may be probable cause for the police to make an initial arrest.
 However, if that person were to later pass a breath and urine test, then the person should be released in a timely manner.

 Strong Evidence: I prefer clients who have a clean criminal record because model citizens usually make better witnesses.
-I also prefer cases in which my clients have have good evidence documenting their claim.
+I also prefer cases in which my clients have good evidence documenting their claim.
 In a civil case, the plaintiff has the burden of proof, meaning that if you make a claim against the police, you have to PROVE your claim.
-Good evidence documenting someone’s claim may be include unbiased witnesses, videos, photos, admissions in police reports, doctor’s reports stating that the injuries are caused by the police misconduct, etcetera.
+Good evidence documenting someone’s claim may include unbiased witnesses, videos, photos, admissions in police reports, doctor’s reports stating that the injuries are caused by the police misconduct, etcetera.